Is Douching Safe? Examining Risks of Vaginal Douching

 As we mentioned earlier, douching may make these issues worse.
 Not better.

-Bacterial vaginosis (BV), yeast infection, and vaginal odor are often related to overgrowth of disruptive bacteria such as Gardnerella vaginalis, Atopobium vaginae, and Prevotella.
+Bacterial vaginosis (BV), yeast infections, and vaginal odor are often related to overgrowth of disruptive bacteria such as Gardnerella vaginalis, Atopobium vaginae, and Prevotella.
 Or Candida, in the case of yeast infections.

 If you notice any of the following, it’s best to consult with your healthcare provider: